Nik Kershaw: 2000–present

-The follow-up album, To Be Frank, was released in 2001.
+The follow-up studio album, To Be Frank, was released in 2001.
 Over the years, Kershaw has collaborated on albums with artists such as Elton John, Bonnie Tyler, Sia and Gary Barlow.

-In 2005, Kershaw released Then And Now, a collection of earlier material with four new tracks.
-In 2006, he completed another solo album, You've Got to Laugh, available only through his website or digitally through iTunes.
-This album contained twelve tracks and was released on the musician's own label, Shorthouse Records.
-Neither Then And Now nor You've Got To Laugh was promoted by a tour.
+In 2005, Kershaw released Then and Now, a collection of earlier material with four new tracks.
+In 2006, he completed another solo studio album, You've Got to Laugh, available only through his website or digitally through iTunes.
+This album contained twelve tracks and was released on Kershaw's own label, Shorthouse Records.
+Neither Then and Now nor You've Got to Laugh was promoted by a tour.
 The year also saw the digital re-release of his 1980s back catalogue including Human Racing, The Riddle, Radio Musicola and The Works.

 In August 2009, Kershaw performed at Fairport's Cropredy Convention and the Rewind Festival on Temple Island Meadows at Henley-on-Thames.

 On 13 May 2010, Kershaw appeared on stage and hosted "Our Friends Acoustic" in aid of Mencap.
 He performed "The Riddle", "Wouldn't It Be Good", "Dancing Girls" and "I Won't Let the Sun Go Down on Me".
-Other 1980s performers joined him and performed their own songs, including Andy Bell, Carol Decker, Howard Jones, Jimmy Somerville, China Crisis and Steve Strange at The O2 in London.
+Other 1980s performers joined him and performed their own songs, including Howard Jones, Andy Bell of Erasure and Carol Decker of T'Pau at The O2 in London.

 Kershaw wrote songs and performed for the soundtrack of the 2010 film, Round Ireland with a Fridge by Tony Hawks.
 He wrote and sang the theme song, "If It Gets Much Better Than This".
 He also appeared as an extra in the penultimate scene, presenting a copy of the book to Hawks for signing in the book shop.